franchise189/Cystar_squareroot/README.md

-method: square root program using sqrt function
+program to calculate square root